Himanshu2902/SQL_Project-Digital-Music-Store-Analysis/Analysis Report/Data_Analysis.md

 | Classical 101 - Next Steps  | 25              |
 | Grunge                      | 15              |

+---
+---

-**Retrieve the top 5 best-selling tracks based on the total number of units sold.Display the track name, album name, artist name, and the total number of units sold for each track.**
+**Retrieve the top 5 best-selling tracks based on the total number of units sold.Display the track name, album name, artist name, and the total number of units sold for each tr-ck.**
 ```
 SELECT t.name AS track_name,
 al.title as album_title,